-"[]FOR []AGAINST
+"[] FOR []AGAINST

-the issuance of seven hundred eighty-five million dollars (\$785,000,000) State of North Carolina Clean Water Bonds constituting general obligation bonds of the State secured by a pledge of the faith and credit and taxing power of the State for the purpose of providing funds, with any other available funds, to make loans and grants to local government units to pay all or a portion of the cost of clean water projects."
+the issuance of seven hundred eighty-five million dollars (\$785,000,000) State of North Carolina Clean Water Bonds constituting general obligation bonds of the State secured by a pledge of the faith and credit and taxing power of the State for the purpose of providing funds, with any other available funds, to make loans, revolving loans, and grants to local government units to pay all or a portion of the cost of clean water projects."

-"[]FOR []AGAINST
+"[] FOR []AGAINST

-the issuance of two hundred fifteen million dollars (\$215,000,000) State of North Carolina Natural Gas Bonds constituting general obligation bonds of the State secured by a pledge of the faith and credit and taxing power of the State for the purpose of providing funds, with any other available funds, to provide grants, loans, or other financing to public or private entities for construction of natural gas facilities in order to facilitate the expansion of natural gas facilities to unserved portions of the State."
+the issuance of one hundred million dollars (\$100,000,000) State of North Carolina Natural Gas Bonds constituting general obligation bonds of the State secured by a pledge of the faith and credit and taxing power of the State for the purpose of providing funds, with any other available funds, to provide grants, loans, or other financing to public or private entities for construction of natural gas facilities."